 All motorcoach companies in the United States are required by law to provide accessible transportation to individuals with disabilities.
 This includes providing assistance to those with vision loss, hearing loss, walking difficulties, those who use a wheelchair, electric scooter, or other mobility aid, and passengers with service animals and breathing aids, among others.

 Disclaimer: GotoBus.com is an independent ticketing contractor with various bus operators.
 GotoBus is neither a bus operator, nor a bus broker.
-However, GotoBus.com would like to provide information to those customers with the need of special assistance.
+However, GotoBus.com would like to provide information to those customers in need of special assistance.